brendanhay/khan/README.md

 ### Library

 The core types and functions are located under `khan`.
-This provides an abstraction over typical command line usage and a thin layer over Amazon related functionality.
+This provides an abstraction over typical command line usage and a thin layer over Amazon related functionality in the form of model logic.

 ### CLI